Get

 owner cleaning eyes of the dog using wipes

 Tear staining is especially common in white-coated dogs like Bichon Frises, Shih Tzus, and Maltese dogs.
-Though it can happen to darker-colored dogs, too, it isn’t nearly as obvious as it is in the white coloured breeds.
-There are stores of tear stain-removing rinses and wipes on the market, but some dog parents opt to DIY their own solutions with what they’ve got at home for a cheaper, more natural alternative.
+Though it can happen to darker-colored dogs, too, it isn’t nearly as obvious as it is in the white-colored breeds.
+There are stores of tear stain-removing rinses and wipes on the market, but some dog parents opt to DIY their solutions with what they’ve got at home for a cheaper, more natural alternative.

 Physical removal is only part of the battle, though.
-To truly get to the bottom of things, you may need to address your dog’s overall health, their eye health, maintenance routines, and food and water quality.
+To truly get to the bottom of things, you may need to address your dog’s overall health, eye health, maintenance routines, and food and water quality.
 We’ll explain everything in this guide.

-The characteristic reddish-brown color of tear stains is caused by an iron-containing molecule called porphyrin which is excreted (normally) in the tears, saliva and urine of dogs.
+The characteristic reddish-brown color of tear stains is caused by an iron-containing molecule called porphyrin which is excreted (normally) in the tears, saliva, and urine of dogs.
 If excessive tears are produced or if they aren’t draining appropriately, the tears overflow onto the hair around the eyes, causing those characteristic stains.

 DIY Tear Stain Daily Cleansers: Step-by-Step Guides